Faster Space-Efficient STR-IC-LCS Computation: Space-efficient solution (Algorithm ) for STR-IC-LCS problem

 \subsection{Overview of our solution}

-Our algorithm uses an algorithm for the STR-IC-LCS problem which was proposed by Deorowicz~\cite{STRICLCS_DEOROWICZ_2012}.
-Firstly, we explain an outline of the algorithm.
-Let $I_A$ be the set of minimal intervals over $A$ which have $P$ as a subsequence.
-Remark that $I_A$ is linear-size since each interval cannot contain any other intervals.
-There exists a pair of minimal intervals $[\beg_A, \en_A]$ over $A$ and $[\beg_B, \en_B]$ over $B$ such that the length of an STR-IC-LCS is equal to the sum of the three values $\lcs(A[1..\beg_A-1], B[1..\beg_B-1])$, $|P|$, and $\lcs(A[\en_A+1..n], B[\en_B+1..n])$ (see also Fig.~\ref{fig:striclcs} for an example).
+Our algorithm is built on the previous algorithm for the STR-IC-LCS problem which was proposed by Deorowicz~\cite{STRICLCS_DEOROWICZ_2012}.
+Firstly, we explain an outline of his algorithm. \sinote*{changed for comment 6}{ An interval $[i..j]$ over the string $A$ is said to be a \emph{minimal occurrence} of string $P$, if $P$ is a subsequence of $A[i..j]$ and $P$ is not a subsequence of either $A[i+1..j]$ or $A[i..j-1]$.
+In what follows, we will simply call such $[i..j]$ as a \emph{minimal interval} for an arbitrarily fixed $P$. } Let $I_A$ be the set of minimal intervals over $A$, \sinote*{changed for comment 7}{ whose size is defined to be the number of intervals in it. } Remark that $I_A$ is of size linear in the length of $A$ since each interval in $I_A$ cannot contain any other intervals in $I_A$.
+There exists a pair of minimal intervals $[\beg_A..\en_A]$ over $A$ and $[\beg_B..\en_B]$ over $B$ such that the length of an STR-IC-LCS is equal to the sum of the three values $\lcs(A[1..\beg_A-1], B[1..\beg_B-1])$, $|P|$, and $\lcs(A[\en_A+1..n], B[\en_B+1..n])$ (see also Figure~\ref{fig:striclcs} for an example).

 First, the algorithm computes $I_A$ and $I_B$ and computes the sum of three values for any pair of intervals.
 If we have an LCS table $d$ of size $n \times n$ such that $d(i, j)$ stores $\lcs(A[1..i], B[1..j])$ for any integers $i, j \in [1..n]$, we can check any LCS value between prefixes of $A$ and $B$ in constant time.
 It is known that this table can be computed in $O(n^2)$ time by using a simple dynamic programming.
-Since the LCS tables for prefixes and suffixes requires $O(n^2)$ space, the algorithm also requires $O(n^2)$ space.
+Since the LCS tables for prefixes and suffixes require $O(n^2)$ space, the algorithm also requires $O(n^2)$ space.

 Our algorithm uses a space-efficient LCS table by Nakatsu et al.~\cite{DBLP:journals/acta/NakatsuKY82} instead of the table $d$ for computing LCSs of prefixes (suffixes) of $A$ and $B$.
-The algorithm by Nakatsu et al. also computes a table by dynamic programming, but the table does not gives $\lcs(A[1..i], B[1..j])$ for several pairs $(i, j)$.
-In the next part, we show a way to resolve this problem.
+The algorithm by Nakatsu et al. also computes a table by dynamic programming, but the LCS values of $\lcs(A[1..i], B[1..j])$ for some pairs $(i, j)$ are missing in their table.
+In what follows, we show how we can resolve this issue.